STEP #4: KILL BED BUGS WITH DIATOMACEOUS EARTH

 Now I’m going to create my barrier.
 As you can see I’m doing a much thicker amount than I did in the outlets or along the edges of the walls because I’m not trying to kill them as much as prevent them from coming near me.
 But that’s all you need to do.

-Now we’re done and you’ve successfully created a safe zone around your bed.
+Now we’re done and you’ve successfully created a bed bug free zone around your bed.
 Remember that this step alone isn’t enough to kill bed bugs; you’ll want to follow the rest of our 8-step guide or use one of the ZappBug products to heat treat your belongings.
-Once you’ve finished treating your house you can vacuum up the barrier you’ve created; for more detailed instructions on that please see step one – creating a safe zone.
+Once you’ve finished treating your house you can vacuum up the barrier you’ve created; for more detailed instructions on that please see step one – creating a bed bug free zone.

 Next we’ll be moving on to step five: sealing cracks and crevices.
 Please click here or check out the link in the description.
 You can also look at our full 8-step approach on our website, where we include additional information as well as links to all our videos.
 Thanks for watching!